-Every time you notice that you tend to procrastinate in performing a task, be aware of the trigger, identify the reasons behind your behavior, and it will be easier for you to plan a strategy to overcome it.
+Whenever you tend to procrastinate, be aware of the trigger and identify the reasons behind your behavior.
+It will be easier for you to plan a strategy to overcome it.

 START WITH THE BEST TASK

-There be always fewer pleasant tasks on the to-do list, which is why will cost you to start with them.
+There are always fewer pleasant tasks on the to-do list, which is why it will cost you to start with them.
 This tip is atypical of the usual recommendation.
-In this case start a to-do list with the best task for you, the low-hanging fruit task, which you enjoy and is not daunting to you.
-The beginning is always harder, and the first 10 minutes are crucial to start getting focused.
-When you start with the easier task that you enjoy doing, it will be positive and less overwhelming to carry on with the rest of the tasks.
+In this case, create a to-do list with the best task for you, the low-hanging fruit task you enjoy, and it is not daunting.
+The beginning is always more complex, and the first 10 minutes are crucial to start getting focused.
+When you start with the easier task you enjoy, carrying on with the rest of the functions will be positive and less overwhelming.

 LEAVE SOMETHING INCOMPLETE

-If you normally prefer to finish only when all the work is done, this accomplishment will make to be for you harder to start the work the next day.
-But it is surprisingly effective when you leave a task unfinished because the next day you will have the urge to leap straight into work.
+If you usually prefer to finish only when all the work is done, this accomplishment will make it harder for you to start the work the next day.
+But it is surprisingly effective when you leave a task unfinished because you will have the urge to jump straight into work the next day.
 It is tested, and it works.

 THE PEAK TIME IS THE KEY

-You have probably noticed that you have moments during the day when your efficiency reaches maximum levels.
-These moments you can use to deal with the tasks that you find more difficult to accomplish.
+You have probably noticed that you have moments during the day when your efficiency reaches maximum levels—You can use these moments to deal with the tasks that you find more challenging.
 Productivity yield will amaze you.